Stroke Recovery Association NSW

 The collaboration with NSW Health is still and essential component of the Association’s work today with our Chief Executive Officer representing the views and advocating for Stroke survivors on many important strategic planning committees through the NSW Health Agency for Clinical Innovation.

-In 1998 Pamela Grant was appointed to the position of President.
-It was through her tenacity that the Grant from Department of Ageing Disability and Home Care, formerly the Department of Community Services was increased from thirteen thousand to over thirty-five thousand dollars.
+In 1998, Pamela Grant was appointed to the position of President.
+It was through her tenacity that the Grant from Department of Ageing Disability and Home Care, formerly the Department of Community Services was increased from $13,000 to over $35,000.
 This period also saw an increase in funds from NSW Health from $5,600 to $86,000.
 This was a tremendous boost to the Association and enabled us to expand the staffing positions to one full time staff and three part time staff.

-John Garbutt became President in 2015 and still leads the Association.
-During his time as President, the Association has forged even stronger links with NSW Health and is recognized as a credible professional organisation which offers quality service and essential support to all those in the Community who survive Stroke.
+John Garbutt became President in 2015 and still leads the Association to this day.
+During his time as President, the Association has forged even stronger links with NSW Health and is recognized as a credible professional organisation, which offers quality service and essential support to all those in the community who have experienced Stroke.

 Anita Rosenberg 1977 -1987